A safe, reliable and environmentally sound way to store and generate electricity.

 You can sign up for the Goldendale Energy Storage Project newsletter here.

-To address the climate crisis, lawmakers in California, Oregon and Washington have mandated that 100% of their states’ electricity must come from clean resources.
-As a result, all regional utilities are seeking additional renewable electricity and storage capacity as they transition to a carbon-free grid.
+Electricity demand in the Northwest could double in the next 20 years, according to a 2025 report released by the Northwest Power and Conservation Council.
+Lawmakers in California, Oregon and Washington have also passed laws to obtain 100% of their states’ electricity from clean resources.
+As a result, all regional utilities are seeking additional renewable electricity and storage capacity as they meet the growing demands for electricity and transition to a cleaner energy supply.

 Three decades of heavy industrial activities at the former aluminum smelter left behind soil and groundwater contamination at the site.
 The landowner, NSC Smelter, LLC, and past smelter operator Lockheed Martin Corporation are collaborating with the Washington State Department of Ecology to investigate and clean up the wastes and contamination remaining there.